LinuxJedi/linuxjedi.co.uk/content/blog/2016/12/31/josephus-problem.md

 m m+1 ... n-1 0 1 2 ... m-2
 ```

-So, we compute $J(n-1,m)$ to giive us the zero-indexed survivor of a ring of $n-1$ people and we shfit forward by that many steps:
+So, we compute $J(n-1,m)$ to give us the zero-indexed survivor of a ring of $n-1$ people and we shfit forward by that many steps:

 $$(m + J(n-1,m))$$